Robel-rai/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Mandatory:- All the mandatory question have been submitted and are functiong as the system requirment.
+Mndatory:- All the mandatory question have been submitted and are functiong as the system requirment.
 	0. Positive anything is better than negative nothing
 	1. The last digit
 	2. I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game	mandatory